Baltimore Orioles minor league players: Juan Núñez

 Juan Antonio Núñez (born December 7, 2000) is a Dominican professional baseball pitcher in the Baltimore Orioles organization.

 On November 14, 2019, Núñez signed with the Minnesota Twins as an international free agent.
 He did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.
-Núñez made his professional debut in 2021 with the Dominican Summer League Twins, posting a 2-4 record and 2.14 ERA with 62 strikeouts across 11 games (10 starts).
+Núñez made his professional debut in 2021 with the Dominican Summer League Twins, posting a 2–4 record and 2.14 ERA with 62 strikeouts across 11 games (10 starts).
 He began the 2022 campaign with the rookie-level Florida Complex League Twins, logging a 4.85 ERA in 8 games (7 starts).

 On August 2, 2022, the Minnesota Twins traded Núñez, Cade Povich, Yennier Canó, and Juan Rojas to the Baltimore Orioles in exchange for Jorge López.
 He split the remainder of the season with the rookie-level Florida Complex League Orioles and Single-A Delmarva Shorebirds.

 Núñez split the 2023 campaign between Delmarva and the High-A Aberdeen IronBirds.
-In 26 games (19 starts) split between the two affiliates, he compiled an 0-6 record and 3.96 ERA with 125 strikeouts and 2 saves across 104 2/3 innings pitched.
+In 26 games (19 starts) split between the two affiliates, he compiled an 0–6 record and 3.96 ERA with 125 strikeouts and 2 saves across 104 2/3 innings pitched.
 Núñez returned to Aberdeen in 2024, but struggled with injury, posting a 2.45 ERA with 38 strikeouts in 7 games (4 starts).

 On December 11, 2024, the San Diego Padres selected Núñez from the Orioles in the Rule 5 draft.
 On March 25, 2025, Núñez was returned to the Orioles organization.
-He made eight appearances (three starts) for the Double-A Chesapeake Baysox, struggling to an 0-1 record and 7.07 ERA with 26 strikeouts over 14 innings of work.
+He made eight appearances (three starts) for the Double-A Chesapeake Baysox, struggling to an 0–1 record and 7.07 ERA with 26 strikeouts over 14 innings of work.

-Austin Overn

-Austin Michael Overn (born May 10, 2003) is an American professional baseball outfielder in the Baltimore Orioles organization.

-Overn attended Foothill High School in Santa Ana, California, where he played baseball, football, basketball, and ran track.
-After graduating in 2022, he played two years of college baseball at the University of Southern California for the Trojans.
-Overn was also a walk-on for the 2022 USC Trojans football team as a wide receiver.
-During his freshman season with the Trojans in 2023, Overn started 58 games and batted .314 with four home runs and 38 RBIs.
-After the season, he played in the Cape Cod Baseball League (CCBL) with the Orleans Firebirds.
-As a sophomore in 2024, Overn batted .270 with eight home runs and 32 RBIs over 59 games.
-He returned to play in the CCBL with the Chatham Anglers.

-Overn was selected by the Baltimore Orioles in the third round of the 2024 Major League Baseball draft.
-He signed with the team for $847,500.
-Overn made his professional debut after signing with the Delmarva Shorebirds and also played with the Aberdeen IronBirds, hitting .280 with 16 stolen bases over 21 games.
-He was assigned to Aberdeen to open the 2025 season and was promoted to the Chesapeake Baysox in August.